nakijun/fdotoolbox/Doc/userdoc/providernotes.rst

 SQL Server Spatial (2008) Provider
 ----------------------------------

  * This provider is extremely sensitive to geometry validity and will reject any input of invalid geometries, FDO itself does not provide any form of geometry validation.
+This mostly occurs when copying polygon geometries (with invalid ring orientation) to a feature class that uses a spatial context with a geodetic (lat/long) coordinate system.
 Take note of this when bulk copying to sql server.
  * Bulk copying to this provider is quite slow.
 Use alternate means of copying data if possible.